genestealer/home-assistant.io/source/_integrations/enphase_envoy.markdown

 ## Troubleshooting

-### Enlighten authentication issues
+### Enphase authentication issues

-If you experience authentication errors during the configuration of the Envoy, ensure if Multi Factor Authentication (MFA) is disabled for your Enlighten account.
-Currently, this integration does not support MFA for token retrieval.
-If any of the below errors show, verify if MFA is disabled.
+If you experience authentication errors during the (re-)configuration of the Envoy, verify if multi-factor authentication (MFA) is enabled for your Enphase account.
+When using MFA, automatic token retrieval will fail, and you need to use manual token entry as described in [Credentials and/or token configuration](#credentials-andor-token-configuration).
+Disabling MFA is not required if manual token entry mode is used.
+Any of the errors below indicate that MFA is enabled on your Enphase cloud account.

 - Before HA version 2026.1.2: KeyError: 'is_consumer'
 - As of Home Assistant version 2026.1.2
   - KeyError: 'session_id'
-  - EnvoyAuthenticationError: No session id in Enlighten login reply, disable Multi Factor Authentication
+  - EnvoyAuthenticationError: No session id in Enphase login reply, disable multi-factor authentication
+    - Although the error mentions to disable multi-factor authentication, in the current HA version the resolution is to switch to manual token entry.

-These error may also appear in the log upon token refresh, 11 months after initial token collection.
+These errors may also appear in the log upon token refresh, 11 months after initial token collection.

 ### Periodic network connection issues